 GABRIEL DURAN

-Mr. Duran is also an Assistant Professor at Texas A&M Corpus Christi in the Media Arts department, where he teaches screenwriting and film production classes in narrative filmmaking.
-Gabriel strives to connect the local community with Latino-based arts.
+Gabriel also serves as an Assistant Professor in the Media Arts department at Texas A&M Corpus Christi, where he teaches screenwriting and film production with a focus on narrative filmmaking.
+His passion lies in connecting the local community with Latino arts, fostering cultural expression and celebration.

 MARIELENA RESENDIZ